galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - There is another sample bwa_test tool that achieves the same results using a bash script.
 - It does not need a command over-ride but is more typing because three positional parameters are named for readability.
 - Bash is probably more familiar to many ToolFactory users than mako/cheetah templating.
-- The effects of templating the command line can usually be achieved using bash or Python at the expense of needing to script the handling of parameters.
+- The effects of templating the command line can usually be achieved in a script, at the expense of needing to script the handling of parameters.
+It's just logic.
+- The `<test>` section allows writing more useful tests than the automatically generated one, or for a real test when using collections as discussed above.
+- At present, other embedded logic such as filters in output tags cannot be over-ridden.
+  - These and other extensions are welcomed as pull requests if there is a need for them.
+  - But if a tool needs them, it probably needs an experienced tool developer.

 > ### {% icon details %} `bwa_test_toolfactory_positional_bash` sample alternative.
 >> ToolFactory form bash script to replace above command over-ride section: